 There are several other challenges related to the healthcare supply chain that can cause bottlenecks.
 For example:

 - The manufacturing of medical devices (e.g., pacemakers, defibrillators, heart valves, prosthesis and implants, and ventilators and monitors) is subject to approval by regulatory agencies such as the FDA, ISO, and the CDC.

 - Medications have their own unique set of challenges related to recalls.
 When drug recalls occur, healthcare providers must follow FDA guidelines for properly handling and disposing of harmful and defective medication.
 Then they must update their stock to mark which medications are safe alternatives.

-- Healthcare providers must follow strict guidelines for storing dispensing controlled substances.
+- Healthcare providers must follow strict guidelines for storing and dispensing controlled substances.
 These regulatory requirements add complexity and time to what is already a highly complex process.

 COVID-19 worsened supply chain issues

 The COVID-19 pandemic caused many supply chain disruptions, and it has widened existing gaps in the healthcare supply chain.
 However, the pandemic is only one of many factors that can and has worsened the health of the U.S. supply chain.
 Other examples include crisis events such as natural or man-made disasters, terror attacks, viral epidemics, seasonal disease outbreaks, and more.
-Some of these factors cause specific disruptions (e.g., the opioid crisis causes a shortage of opioid medications) while others may cause supply shortages across the board as the healthcare experienced during COVID-19.
+Some of these factors cause specific disruptions (e.g., the opioid crisis causes a shortage of opioid medications) while others may cause supply shortages across the board as healthcare experienced during COVID-19.

 How does effective supply chain management affect the physician experience?